underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

 and so on.

 What about calculations involving more than one step?
-Suppose, for example, we want to find the last item in an `HList`.
+Suppose, for example, we want to find the last item in a case class.
 To do this we need a combination of `Generic` and `Last`.
 Let's try writing this: